exercism/v3/languages/fsharp/exercises/concept/interest-is-interesting/.meta/design.md

 ## Prerequisites

 - `numbers`: define numbers and apply arithmetic and boolean logic to them and convert from one floating-point type to another.
-- `conditionals`: conditionally execute code based on value of floating-point numbers.
+- `if-statements`: conditionally execute code based on value of floating-point numbers.

 [floating-point-numbers]: https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/basic-types